 Interested in being a transporter?
 Get FREE access to our courses here 👇

 The solution is simple — do not get overly confident.
 Stay on your toes, don’t make lazy mistakes, and try to stay as attentive to the animal’s needs as possible.
 Occasionally think about what you might be missing: Would a backseat temperature monitor be a decent investment?
 How about keeping a rectal thermometer in the car, just in case?

-Last year, according to PETA, in 2020, there have been 31 canine casualties caused by overheating in the US.
+Last year, according to PETA, in 2021, there were 59 canine casualties caused by overheating in the US.
 While this may not sound like much, keep in mind that the vast majority of such cases go unreported.
-As a community, CitizenShipper is committed to avoiding adding to this disturbing statistic for the year 2021 and beyond.
+As a community, CitizenShipper is committed to avoiding adding to this statistic for the year 2023 and beyond.

 CitizenShipper is a two-sided marketplace for hard-to-ship items such as dogs, cats, motorcycles, boats, cars, and more.
 CitizenShipper puts you in touch with experienced, background-verified, and user-rated transporters.
 A quality experience — quick, safe, and affordable!